-- (A) American Petroleum Institute Recommended Practice 1615, "Installation of Underground Petroleum Storage Systems"; - (B) Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or - (C) National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code" and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages."] - (b) Effective January 1, 2009 all tanks and piping must be properly installed by an installer certified by the Director.
-To obtain certification from the Director, applicants shall submit a completed Installer Certification Application with a copy of a current certificate issued by the International Code Council (ICC), and the Petroleum Equipment Institute (PEI) indicating he or she has passed the ICC UST Installation/Retrofitting examination, and the RP100 "Recommended Practices for Installation of Underground Liquid Storage Systems" examination or the installer has been certified by the tank and piping manufacturers.
+- (A) American Petroleum Institute Recommended Practice 1615, "Installation of Underground Petroleum Storage Systems"; - (B) Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or - (C) National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code" and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages."] - (b) Effective January 1, 2009 a Effective January 1, 2009 Aall tanks and piping must be properly installed by an installer certified by the Director.
+To obtain certification from the Director, applicants shall submit a completed Installer Certification Application with a copy of a current certificate issued by the International Code Council (ICC), and the Petroleum Equipment Institute (PEI) indicating he or she has passed the ICC UST Installation/Retrofitting examination, and the RP100 "Recommended Practices for Installation of Underground Liquid Storage Systems" examination or the installer has been certified by the tank and piping manufacturers, or the installer provides certification documentation from other states that have equivalent certification requirements.
 The certified installer must be present during inspections conducted by the Director during installation, upgrade or repairs of a tank system. - (A) A current certificate issued by ICC indicating a renewed certification of the UST Installation/Retrofitting examination has been accomplished every two years must be submitted to the Director upon renewal. - (c) Certification of installation.
 All owners/operators must demonstrate compliance with paragraph (a) of this section by providing a certification of compliance on the UST registration form in accordance with 2-2-3.